astreum/whitepaper/README.md

 ```

-Nodes connected to the Nebula route store the distributed index of the object hashes and their storage provider's id.
+Storage Nodes store the distributed index of the object hashes and their storage provider's id.

-Every index is updated every five minutes to remove deleted objects.

-An indexer must prove they are storing their part of the index.

-The storage provider is paid storage fees for the storage period and retrival fees for serving an object.
+The storage provider is paid by providing a proof of storage every 5 minutes.

-A stoage provider must prove they are storing their objects.

-Indexers are incentivized to cache objects by earning retrival fees for returning cached objects.

-An indexer earns a commission for facilitating a put contract and indexing the underlying data.
+An indexer earns a commission for indexing the underlying data and forwarding storage proofs to validators.

 ### Reactor

-Reactor is a protocol for distributed serverless computation with proof of work staking.
+Reactor is a protocol for distributed confidential computation.

-Fusion Applications running on Reactor are referred to as Reactions.

-Reactions can be Open or Private.

-Open Reactions work by processing apps stored on Nebula and are callable by anyone on the blockchain.

-Private Reactions is confidential computing enabling users to use private data and protect software intellectual property on the protocol while allowing for restricted access to calls.
+Confidential computing enabling users to use private data, preserving privacy and use proprietary software, protecting intellectual property.

 ## Applications

 ### Global Payments

-### Local Exchanges

-### Smart Contracts
+### Decentralized Applications

-### User Powered
+### User Powered Applications

-### Transparency

 ### Content Addressing

-### Self Hosting

 ### Serverless